U.S. House panel pushes vote on impeachment articles against Trump to Friday

 If the impeachment is approved, the House would select lawmakers known as managers to present the case against Trump at a Senate trial.
 House Democrats say most of the managers are likely to come from the judiciary committee, and possibly from the intelligence committee that led the investigation.

 Senate majority leader Mitch McConnell said on Tuesday a majority of the Senate could approve a shorter process by voting on the articles of impeachment after opening arguments, without witnesses.
-On Thursday, McConnell told Fox News there was "zero chance" Trump would be removed from office through a Senate trial, expressing hopes that no Republicans would vote in favour of conviction.

 This is the fourth time in history Congress has moved to impeach a president.